yemhuynh/apigee-proxies/README.md

 Example:

 mvn package -Pprod -Dusername=somename@somehost.com -Dpassword=foobar -Dorg=somename-eval

+In the above example the profile is prod (see shared-pom.xml)
 ```

 To configure/package and deploy and update an existing version (in this example version 6) :